 - Points 1 and 3 above pointed out the price action that made the bears hopeful and led them into the market.

 - Points 2 and 4 pointed out the price action that disappointed the bears and revealed the trap.

 Contrast this example with the first one.
 You’ll realize that you can spot trapped traders over a few candlesticks (like in Example #1) or dozens of candlesticks (like in Example #2).

 This fluid nature makes this concept powerful but tricky to apply.
 Hence, practice is vital.

 This daily chart example from Bank of America (BAC on NYSE) highlights a bull trap surrounded by price gaps.

 - This sharp upswing attracted the attention of the bulls.

-- This bullish gap bar showed that the bulls have tipped their hands.
+- This bullish gap bar pushed through a resistance level and implied that the bulls had tipped their hands; the bulls were committed.

-- However, the market immediately rejected the attempt to make a new high.
-This climactic bearish outside bar/pin bar was a clear sign of trapped bulls.
-Time to short.
+- However, the market immediately rejected this jump to a new high.
+This climactic bearish outside bar/pin bar clearly showed trapped bulls.
+It was time to consider a short trade.

 Conclusion – How To Find And Profit From Trapped Traders

-Instead, think about when other traders would enter.
+- Instead, think about when other traders would enter.
 And think about when they would become anxious.
-Put yourself in their shoes.
+(Try putting yourself in their shoes.)

 - Then, enter the market as it moves against them.